0SxD/OctaBrian/README.md

 ## What It Does

-OpenBrainLM is a **brain-shaped harness** that wraps around any LLM and gives it:
+OctoBrian is a **brain-shaped harness** that wraps around any LLM and gives it:

 ### 1. A Brainstem (Hooks + Rules + Inhibition)
 Every action passes through a brainstem — hooks that fire before and after tool use, rules that enforce discipline, inhibition-by-default (basal ganglia model: actions are *released*, not activated).
 The harness prevents the LLM from acting without thinking.